How are Super Bowl cities selected?

 - There must be a minimum number of hotel spaces within one hour’s drive of the stadium equaling 35% of the stadium’s capacity, along with hotels for the teams, officials, media, and other dignitaries.
 (For Super Bowl XXXIX, the city of Jacksonville docked several luxury cruise liners at their port to act as temporary hotel space).

 - There must be practice space of equal and comparable quality for both teams within a twenty minute drive of the team hotels, and rehearsal space for all events within a reasonable distance to the stadium.
 The practice facilities must have one grass field and at least one field of the same surface as the host stadium.

 - The stadium must have a minimum of 70,000 fixed seats, including club and fixed suite seating, during regular season operations.
 (Source: “NFL’s lengthy list of requirements for Super Bowl host city leaked”.
 Sports Illustrated)

-Where are the future Super Bowls to be held?
+Where will the future Super Bowls to be held?

 After this season’s finale at the State Farm Stadium in Arizona, we’ll be off to the Allegiant Stadium for Super Bowl LVIII in Paradise Nevada.

 In 2025, the Super Bowl will be held at the Caesars Superdome in New Orleans, Louisiana.